Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 [key] [value header] [value]\n
 ```

 **[key]         ** will be a string that will somewhat uniquely identify the value.
-No longer than 255 Bytes in UTF8 format.
+A key can not be longer than 255 Bytes in UTF8 format.
 Longer keys will be truncated.

 **[value header]** will be an code (binary) or sequence of characters (text) that will dictate what the value will look like.